Buffalo Sabres' Jack Eichel in Lumberjack Mode Is a Good Sign

 Related: Sabres Are Unacceptable yet Again

 Eichel then made his way to the bench and shook his head in disbelief and hung his head in frustration.
 No doubt he felt the all-too familiar feeling of losing clinging to him once again.
-Barring a miracle, the Sabres will be watching the once playoffs again.
+Barring a miracle, the Sabres will be watching the playoffs instead of participating in them.

 Opportunity was Knocking for Sabres